vijayrajpanchall/matic-docs/docs/polygonid/verifier/verification-library/verifier-set-up.md

 ---
 id: verifier-set-up
 title: Run a Verifier
-sidebar_label: Run a Verifier
+sidebar_label: Run a verifier
 description: "Learn how to set up a Verifier."
 keywords:
   - docs
   - polygon
   - id